TheArturthur/CoppermindScraper/Cosmere/Double Eye of the Almighty.md

 ## Trivia
 The Double Eye was inspired by the .
 The Double Eye was one of the first things [[Brandon\|Brandon]] designed for the art of *The Way of Kings*.
-The chapter headings in books of *The Stormlight Archive* show an eye with two pupils.
+The chapter headings in books of [[The Stormlight Archive\|The Stormlight Archive]] show an eye with two pupils.
 The Original Double Eye on The Way of Kings Prime is composed of 16 polygons and vaguely resembles a shattered pupil.